kiranmak/draft-km-doc/draft-kmak-intarea-energygrid.md

 ## Other work

+>Note: This section should be moved.

 Within the IETF technologies, some work on smart-grid is being done.
-{{!RFC6272}} provides guidance for smart-grids to use existing IETF protocols.
+{{?RFC6272}} provides guidance for smart-grids to use existing IETF protocols.

+Forwarding IPv6 packets over PLC interfaces is described in
-{{?I-D.6lo-plc}} only relates to metering infrastructure and disucsses how IPv6 packets are transported over constrained PLC networks, such as ITU-T G.9903, IEEE 1901.1 and IEEE 1901.2.
+{{?I-D.ietf-6lo-plc}}.
+It only relates to advanced metering infrastructure and disucsses how IPv6 packets are transported over constrained PLC networks, such as ITU-T G.9903, IEEE 1901.1 and IEEE 1901.2.

+There are  additional functions and characteristics necessary as well such as those related to latency guarantees, resiliency and reliability.

-# New Power grid Decentralization Scenarios
+# New Power grid Scenarios

-This section describes a broad view of use cases requiring different perspective related to the communication aspects of power-grid systems.
+This section describes a broad view of the use cases requiring different perspective related to the communication in power-grid systems.

-Smart grid innovation is leading to use of communication and digital technologies to perform different power distribution functions.
+Smart grids are specifically defined as technologies that rely on connectivity to leverage and digital technologies to perform different power distribution functions.

 We cover 3 scenarios:

 >1.
-Connecting Distributed Energy Resources - decentralized energy distribution management of power and load distribution/balancing from different sources to improve overall performance of the grid.
+Coordination of Distributed Energy Resources - decentralized energy
+    distribution management of power and load distribution/balancing from different sources to improve overall performance of the grid.
 >1.
-Substation Automation Systems - Remote operation and and monitoring of SAS to reduce delays due to technician having to fix problems on-site. also to improve the safety of the technicians.
+Substation Automation Systems - Remote operation and monitoring of
+    substations to reduce delays due to technician having to fix problems on-site.
+Also to improve the safety of the technicians.
 >1.
-Advance metering infrastructure to address customer side peak demands and metering based on different sources of energy.
+Advance Metering Infrastructure  - to address customer side peak demands
+    and metering based on different sources of energy.

 ## Connecting Distributed Energy Resources